About Jesus Steve Sweetman

 Gentleness does not imply weakness.

-5 also says: "the Lord is near”.
-I
+5 also says: "the Lord is near."

 One way is that the presence of Jesus is near, while the other

 verse 6 Paul tells his readers to "not be anxious about

 a note of humanness here.
 Paul

-tells his readers not to be anxious but in chapter 2 verse 28 Paul
+tells his readers not to be anxious but in chapter 2, verse 28, Paul

 speaks about himself having anxiety at times.
 We all have anxiety at

 times, but when the anxiety begins to set in, we can turn to Jesus.

 then tells us in the next phrase how to be relieved of anxiety.
 It

 is through prayer, petition, and thanksgiving.

 This confirms what I said in the last paragraph.

 We turn to Jesus in times of anxiety.

-We pray, we petition and we thank Jesus for all things.
+We pray, we petition, and we thank Jesus for all things.

 Petitioning Jesus is asking him for specific things.